 Maintenance of Registrations Sponsored by Registrar.
 Subject to the provisions of this Agreement, Registry Policies, ICANN requirements, and Registry Operator requirements authorized by ICANN, Registry Operator through the Registry Service Provider shall maintain the registrations of Registered Names sponsored by Registrar in the Registry System during the term for which Registrar has paid the fees required by Subsection 4.1.

-Provision of Tool Kit; License.
-Promptly following the full execution of this Agreement, Registry Service Provider shall provide to Registrar a copy of the Registrar Tool Kit, which shall provide sufficient technical specifications to permit Registrar interface with the Registry System and employ its features that are available to Registrar and other registrars.
-Subject to the terms and conditions of this Agreement, Registry Operator hereby grants Registrar and Registrar accepts a non-exclusive, non-transferable, worldwide limited license to use for the Term and purposes of this Agreement, all components owned by or licensed to Registry Operator in and to the EPP, APIs, any reference client software and any other intellectual property included in the Registrar Tool Kit, as well as updates and redesigns thereof, to provide domain name registration services in the Registry TLD only and for no other purpose.
+Provision of Registrar Guide; License.
+Promptly following the full execution of this Agreement, Registry Service Provider shall provide to Registrar a copy of the Registrar Guide, which shall provide sufficient technical specifications to permit Registrar interface with the Registry System and employ its features that are available to Registrar and other registrars.
+Subject to the terms and conditions of this Agreement, Registry Operator hereby grants Registrar and Registrar accepts a non-exclusive, non-transferable, worldwide limited license to use for the Term and purposes of this Agreement, all components owned by or licensed to Registry Operator in and to the EPP, APIs, any reference client software and any other intellectual property included in the Registrar Guide, as well as updates and redesigns thereof, to provide domain name registration services in the Registry TLD only and for no other purpose.

 Changes to System.
 Registry Operator and/or Registry Service Provider may from time to time replace or make modifications to the EPP, APIs, or Software or other materials licensed hereunder that will modify, revise or augment the features of the Registry System.
 Registry Operator and/or Registry Service Provider will provide Registrar with at least ninety (90) days’ notice prior to the implementation of any material changes to the EPP, APIs, Software or other materials licensed hereunder.
 In the case of administrative or other non-material changes, Registry Operator and/or Registry Service Provider shall provide Registrar with at least forty-eight (48) hours prior notice.
 In the case of emergency changes, including without limitation changes made in direct response to the detection of a material security vulnerability, an imminent material failure, significant degradation of the Registry System or other emergency, notice periods will not apply.